steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-status.md

 # Deposit Services - Statuses

 Deposit services primarily acts on three types of resources: `Submission`, `Deposit`, and `RepositoryCopy`.
 Each of these resources carries a status.
-Managing and reacting to the values of resource status is a large part of what Deposit services does.
+Managing and reacting to the values of resource statuses is a major function of Deposit Services.

-Abstractly, Deposit services considers the value of any status to be _intermediate_, or _terminal_.
+Abstractly, Deposit Services categorizes the value of any status as either _intermediate_, or _terminal_.

 > It isn't clear, yet, whether this abstract notion of _intermediate_ and _terminal_ need to be shared amongst
 > components of PASS.
 If so, then certain classes and interfaces in the Deposit Services code base should be extracted out
 > into a shared component.

-The semantics of _terminal_ state are that the resource has been through a workflow of some kind, and has reached the end of that workflow.
-Because the workflow has reached a terminus, no additional state is expected to be placed on the resource, and no existing state of the resource is expected to change.
+A _terminal_ status means the resource has completed its workflow and reached the end.
+No additional state changes are expected, and the resource is considered final and read-only.

-The semantics of _intermediate_ state are that the resource is currently in a workflow of some kind, and has yet to reach the end of that workflow.
-Because the workflow has _not_ reached a terminus, the resource is expected to be modified at any time, until the _terminal_ state is achieved.
+An _intermediate_ status means the resource is still in progress within its workflow and has not yet reached completion.
+The resource is expected to be modified until it achieves a _terminal_ status.

 A general pattern within Deposit services is that resources with _terminal_ status are explicitly accounted for (this is largely enforced by _policies_ which are documented elsewhere), and are considered "read-only".

-#### Submission Status
+## Submission Status

 Submission status is enumerated in the `AggregatedDepositStatus` class.
 Deposit services considers the following values: